 - “Have you recently experienced any physical changes from your medications?”

-- “Have you visited the eye doctor recently and what did he/she say about your vision?”
+- “Have you visited the eye doctor recently?
+What did they say about your vision?”

-Let your loved one know that your goal is to make sure they’re safe and that you wish for them to remain independent and will do everything you can to help.
-Avoid saying they are a dangerous driver and starting out the conversation by demanding they stop driving.
+Let your elderly loved ones know that your goal is to make sure they’re safe and that you wish for them to remain independent for as long as possible.
+Avoid saying they are a dangerous driver or starting out the conversation by demanding they stop driving.
 Focus on the facts available to you, such as their medical condition or your first-hand experience of their unsafe driving.
 This will help your loved one feel more supported and understanding of the circumstances versus feeling like they are somehow at fault.

 The best way to fix a problem is to find a solution.
 If your aging relative wishes to remain independent, then an alternative means of transportation will be necessary.
 Assess your loved one’s driving abilities and determine if they should not drive at all, or if they are able to drive in certain limited conditions, such as only during the day and not farther than a few miles from home.